ToadKing/musicbrainz-userscripts/README.md

-# musicbrainz-ctdb
+# musicbrainz-userscripts
-Musicbrainz CTDB userscript
+Various userscripts for MusicBrainz